The NIRISS PASSAGE Spectroscopic Redshift Catalog in COSMOS: Redshift Comparison

 One consequence of this photometric refinement is that many of the highest-redshift sources in the catalog ($3<z<5$) are identified through this adjustment, primarily as single \OII\ emitters detected in F200W, which are otherwise difficult to distinguish from \Ha\ without photometric context.
 This has important implications for the remaining PASSAGE fields outside COSMOS, as well as for PASSAGE sources without COSMOS counterparts: in the absence of ancillary photometric data, flag~4 single-line sources are likely to be misidentified at the $\sim19\%$ level.

 An additional overdensity is visible in Figure~\ref{fig:redshiftcomparison} along the dash–dotted line.
-This locus corresponds to cases where COSMOS photometric redshifts would favor an interpretation of an emission feature identified by PASSAGE as \OIII\ being instead \Ha.
+This locus corresponds to cases where COSMOS photometric redshifts would favor an interpretation of an emission feature identified by PASSAGE as \OIII\ instead of being \Ha\ by the reviewers.
 However, the majority of sources near this locus are multi-line emitters rather than flag~3 single-line sources, and renewed visual inspection confirms the robustness of the PASSAGE redshift assignments.

 A likely contributor to this overdensity is the absence of F200W imaging in COSMOS-Web.
 While JWST NIRCam provides imaging in F115W, F150W, F277W, and F444W, it does not include F200W coverage.
 A common configuration for sources in this region of parameter space is the presence of \OIII\ emission in F150W and \Ha\ emission in F200W.
-Although the PASSAGE spectroscopic redshifts for these sources are well constrained, the lack of F200W photometric information can lead photometric redshift codes to misinterpret the strong F150W flux as originating from \Ha\ rather than \OIII.
+Although the PASSAGE spectroscopic redshifts for these sources are well constrained, the lack of F200W imaging in COSMOS can lead SED fitting codes to misinterpret the strong F150W flux as originating from \Ha\ rather than \OIII.

-Many of the remaining sources with redshift discrepancies exhibit $z_{\rm COSMOS} < z_{\rm PASSAGE}$ and are among the faintest objects in the sample, for which redshift disagreements are not unexpected.
+There are a few reasons why sources with robust PASSAGE spectroscopic redshifts are significantly different from the COSMOS-Web redshifts.
+Many COSMOS-Web sources have large error bars, so that even if the best value is discrepant, the redshifts are still consistent within $1\sigma$.
+Some sources have a poor fit to the photometry, as indicated by a high $\chi^2$ value in the \citet{shuntov2025} catalog.
+Some sources have multiple peaks in the P(z) that are not well reflected by the error bars, indicating that several redshift ranges can fit the observed photometry.
+Other sources are among the faintest objects in the sample, for which redshift disagreements are not unexpected.